Helen Butterworth, Global Project Associate

 Laura-Kristine Krause, Director, More in Common Germany

-Laura joins More in Common from the Berlin-based think tank Das Progressive Zentrum where she headed the Future of Democracy program and worked on democratic innovations.
-She was named one of the “40 under 40” of German society and science in 2017 and took part in the recent negotiations of the German coalition agreement.
+Laura joined More in Common from the Berlin-based think tank Das Progressive Zentrum where she headed the Future of Democracy program and built up the Democracy Lab for democratic innovations.
+Laura holds a master’s degree from the Free University of Berlin and was a Fulbright Fellow at the University of Washington.
+She published on institutional reform, digital democracy, and women in politics.
+Laura was named one of “40 under 40” of Germany twice and took part in the 2018 negotiations of the German coalition agreement.

-Prior to helping launch More in Common, Mathieu was a co-founder of Make.org, a European civic tech company and the Executive Director of the New Cities Foundation, a think tank on the future of cities.
-In a past life, he served as a Political Officer in the UN Department of Peacekeeping Operations for five years in Afghanistan, Lebanon and New York and worked at the World Bank.
+Prior to helping launch More in Common, Mathieu was a co-founder of Make.org, one of the largest new civic tech companies in Europe and the Executive Director of New Cities, a think tank he helped launch on the future of global cities.
+Mathieu served as a Political Officer in the UN Department of Peacekeeping Operations for five years based in Southern Afghanistan, Lebanon and at the UN Security Council in New York.
+He also worked in the area of governance at the World Bank and has advised a number of political campaigns in France and the US.
 Mathieu is a dual US-French citizen and lives in Paris with his family.

 Binita is a communications, media and political professional.
 Outside of work, Binita is a Conservative party campaigner, political commentator and Director of Modern Britain, a think tank that aims to develop and promote ideas and policies that will improve the lives of Britain’s Black and Minority Ethnic communities.
 Binita holds a degree in Philosophy, Politics and Economics from the University of Warwick.